-Since there is plenty of time remaining to hear this bill, and no reason to risk the health and safety of individuals, employers welcome the opportunity to continue to address some of the problematic provisions of the legislation and explain that while we support paid family leave for employees, it can be adopted in a manner that works for employers and employees.”
+Since there is plenty of time remaining to hear this bill, and no reason to risk the health and safety of individuals when we could bring in proper PPE safety signage and other measures to assist, employers welcome the opportunity to continue to address some of the problematic provisions of the legislation and explain that while we support paid family leave for employees, it can be adopted in a manner that works for employers and employees.”

 This coalition will provide testimony on SB 188 on behalf of the Colorado business community as it moves through the process.
 Coalition members signing on to this statement are listed below: